rwpeterson/tagger/README.md

 - A server on gigabit local network can stream tags to a separate client computer on the network
   + See [iperf](https://linux.die.net/man/1/iperf) for a command line tool to test your local network's speed
+  + A client computer on a slower LAN (or remote over the internet) can stream summary statistics like pattern count rates, without raw tag data
 - Multiple different clients can subscribe simultaneously, e.g.
   + a GUI that displays current count rates for interative use and monitoring
   + a script that saves desired data, easily integrated into control code